 For a delicious sweet treat, try this Green Banana Teff Flour Muffins.

 Making sourdough bread with teff flour

-When you have this starter, you will be able to use any of the three flours, in any combination, to make all types of sourdough bread.
+When you have this starter, you will be able to use any of the three flours, in any combination, to make all types of baked goods and sourdough bread.
 You can also make only teff bread.